 SW reported that he remembers leaving school while in junior high school, but he doesn't really remember why he left school or if there really even was a particular reason why he left school.
 He thinks that he was doing OK in school; but he remembers feeling that nothing mattered and feeling like he didn't have any direction; and in retrospect (i.e., now that he has learned more about his childhood and early adolescent years), he suspects that he probably just wanted to get away from home.
-SW noted that he does remember that he was drinking a lot of beer and other alcohol - by the time that he was 17 he was also constantly smoking marijuana all day - by the time that he was 17 he was smoking about 20 joints each day.
+SW noted that he does remember that he was drinking a lot of beer and other alcohol - by the time that he was 17 he was drinking a pint of alcohol and a couple 6-pacs of beer each day.
+He was also constantly smoking marijuana all day - by the time that he was 17 he was smoking about 20 joints each day.
 In addition, he was using a little acid whenever he could get it, which was about twice a month.